My.EOU Portal Current Students Faculty/Staff

 Feb.
 19, 2021 LA GRANDE, Ore. – A new Trauma in Educational Communities Certificate offered at Eastern Oregon University responds to increased isolation, illness and financial hardship many families face.

-The certificate opened for enrollment in fall 2020, and is only one of its kind recognized by the Oregon Teacher Standards and Practices Commission.
+The certificate opened for enrollment in fall 2020, and is only one of its kind in the region.
 Teachers who complete the certificate program can add a specialization to their teaching license.
 With 18 credits, spread over six courses, students can earn the certificate in just less than a year, fully online.

 “The program is intended to continue the professional development of educators who seek the skills and knowledge needed to work effectively in their classrooms and in their larger school communities to support students who have experienced trauma,” Education Professor Karyn Gomez said.
 “Classroom and school-wide practices that support students and provide trauma-informed learning environments will ultimately provide a more equitable education for all students.”